30-year veteran of Terre Haute police ambushed, fatally shot; suspect in surgery

 The suspect was believed to have driven himself to the hospital.
 Police set up a perimeter around his four-door pickup truck and searched it.
 The rear windshield and the back window on the passenger side of the truck appeared to be broken.

-Special Agent Keenan’s statement said the FBI’s Inspection Division would also investigate the shooting in accordance with agency policy.
+Special Agent in Charge Keenan’s statement said the FBI’s Inspection Division would also investigate the shooting in accordance with agency policy.

 Community reacts